Aranmanai 3: Marketing

-The first look and motion poster were released on 22 April 2021.
-Exclusive stills of the film were leaked online two months later, and went viral.
-The official trailer of the film was released on 30 September, and received two million views in less than 24 hours.
+The official trailer of the film was released on 30 September 2021, and received two million views in less than 24 hours.

 Release

 Theatrical

-The film release was initially planned for a theatrical release in summer of 2021.
-However, due to the second wave of COVID-19, the film release and post-production were postponed.
-It was then scheduled to release in September 2021, and later pushed to October.
-The film was cleared by the censor board in mid-September.
-The distribution rights for the film were acquired by Red Giant Movies.
-The film released on 14 October 2021 coinciding with Ayudha Puja.
+In mid-September 2021, Aranmanai 4 was cleared by the censor board, and its distribution rights for Tamil Nadu were acquired by Red Giant Movies.
+The film was released in theatres on 14 October, coinciding with Ayudha Puja.

 Home media

 The streaming rights were sold to ZEE5, where it began streaming on 12 November 2021.

 Reception

 Critical response

 Aranmanai 3 received mixed reviews from critics.

 Manoj Kumar R. of The Indian Express gave 0.5 out of 5 stars and called it, "The dumbest film of the year yet".
 Bharathy Singaravel of The News Minute gave the movie 1.5 stars and said, "No ghost, spirit or spectre doomed to haunt the same house for eternity has felt more trapped than I did in the theatre today.
 Even an end credit song by Arivu couldn’t keep me from fleeing for the exit the second the lights came on.
 Avoid Aranmanai 3 with the same dedication that Sundar C shows in evading at arriving at a conclusion in this film."

 Praveen Sudevan of The Hindu said Sundar C's third instalment in the ‘Aranmanai’ franchise succeeds neither in scaring the audience nor making them laugh.
 The Times of India gave 3 stars to the film and said, "It all happens in predictable fashion, and by the time the film ends, we neither feel overwhelmed nor underwhelmed.
 That, in a way, is the director's success – making us feel contended [sic] with a passable and instantly forgettable entertainer."
 Karthikeyan S of Dinamani said that overall it is doubtful whether even those who liked the first and second parts of Aranmanai will like this film.

 Sudhir Srinivasan of Cinema Express wrote, "We have seen in multiple carbon copy films in this genre.
 Even still, it’s astonishing how little Aranmanai 3 seems to care about being novel".
 Subha J. Rao of Film Companion wrote, "What is the point of taking forward a franchise when there’s little to redeem it?
 It’s just a waste of everyone’s time."